 “What?” he objected, trying to shove her off.
 “I can’t piggyback you!
 You’re like a foot taller than me!”

 “… I hate you so much.”
-He muttered, allowing his flight to kick in and feeling the weight of Tasha’s body against his sternum as gravity began to reassert itself.
+He muttered, allowing his flight to kick in and feeling the weight of Tasha’s body beginning to press against his sternum as gravity began to reassert itself.
 “Fine, whatever.
 Just tell me how to get to your place before I run out of juice or something.”

 The girl pointed, and James fired himself forwards into the gloom, the exhilaration of his new mode of travel somewhat ruined by the continued waves of smugness emanating from the girl against his back, spoiling the sheer joy of it a fraction.